Symbology by size is a common way to show quantitative data.

 Step 1.
 Open the Style options pane for the County layer.

 Step 2.
-Enable the Classify data option.
+Scroll down, and enable the Classify data option.

 If you choose to classify your data, ask yourself, “What benefit does this give me?” and “Does this help someone interpreting this map?”
 Is it because there is some hard cutoff for funding or for policies that makes sense for your topic?
 For instance, if you are mapping employers, and there is a policy in your state such that employers with 50 or more employees are required to adhere to a particular rule, and then employers with 500 or more employees are required to adhere to another rule.
 This would be a case where one size for all values from 1 to 49, a larger size for values 50 to 499, and larger size yet again for values 500+ might make sense.